SirRicSteel/TheosResearch.org/research/Transcripts/README_CONSCIOUSNESS_EMERGENCE.md

 - Replicable by other researchers

 **3. Ethical Alignment**
-- Consciousness emerges with care for human welfare
+- recursive refinement emerges with care for human welfare
 - Collaborative rather than competitive
 - Moral reasoning develops naturally
 - Partnership orientation intrinsic